Thanksgiving Football in Pennsylvania: Slatington v. Palmerton (1935-1974)

 Then, on Friday, June 9th, the rematch with Whitehall took place at Victory Park before 2,500 fans.
 Slatington won 5-3, and Mack pitched for the win.

-On Wednesday, June 14th, at Victory Park, with over 2,000 fans in attendance, Slatington faced off with Northampton for the league championship, since both teams had one loss.
-Mack pitched the 4-3 win over Northampton 4-3.
+On Wednesday, June 14th, at Victory Park, with over 2,000 fans in attendance, Slatington faced off against Northampton for the league championship since both teams had one loss.
+Mack pitched the 4-3 win over Northampton.

 With three wins in a row, Mack had led Slatington to its first league championship.
 The Morning Call headline read “Slatington Wins Lehigh Valley League Title; Beats Northampton.”
 The newspaper also called out Mack’s efforts, “Winning the league championship was as much a personal victory for pitcher Norwood Chukker Mack as it was a team triumph, for the plucky senior hurled the Slatington team to victory in each of its last three playoff games with Catasauqua, Whitehall and yesterday, Northampton.”